 It begins with a phone call from you.

 Not to a call center.
-We don’t have one of those and never will.
-We value relationships, not transactions.
-Maybe that’s another Omaha thing.
+We don’t have one and never will.
+One thing to know about how we work with you is that we value relationships.

-We’ll schedule a get-acquainted meeting, whether at our office in Regency or maybe at your favorite coffee shop.
-You can meet Dave or Katerina and hear more about what we do and how we work with you.
-We’ll ask about your situation and see how we might be able to help.
+You can schedule a get-acquainted meeting, whether at our office in Regency or maybe at your favorite coffee shop.
+You can meet Dave or Katerina and tell them about your situation.
+We’ll see how we might be able to help.

-We’ll also have you sign an investment management agreement that grants us the authority to manage your investments for you.
+We will also have you sign our investment management agreement.
+This grants us authority to manage investments on your behalf.

-Once your account is open, we’ll help you transfer assets into it.
-We will then build an investment portfolio consistent with your QuickStart
+When your account is open, we’ll help you transfer assets into it.
+We will then build an investment portfolio that’s consistent with your financial goals.

-Each quarter, you will get account statements from us, and we’ll deduct one-quarter of our annual management fee.
-This fee is our only source of income.
+Each quarter, you will get account statements from us and from your custodian.
+We’ll deduct one-quarter of our annual management fee.
+Again, this is our only source of income in working with you.

 At any time, of course, you are welcome to call us with questions.
 Here are a few we are often asked.
-Maybe they sound familiar?
+Maybe you’ve wondered about the same things.

 - How do I replace the income I’ve been getting from work?